 Where exactly does the Children's University take place?

 All lectures are held in the Audimax auditorium at the University of Hamburg.

 When does the Children's University take place?
 How many lectures are there each year?

 Every year, the Children's University comprises six lectures, which are held on six consecutive weeks in the autumn.
 The series concludes with a specially designed closing event, which can be found in the current programme for the Children's University.
 Children who have attended four or more of the lectures may participate in the closing event free of charge.
-Otherwise, the tickets cost €6.50 per participant.
-Tickets can be purchased in the foyer of the Audimax, at the Unikontor store or the ticket shop at Dammtor station.
+Otherwise, the tickets for this event cost €6.50 per participant.
+Tickets can be purchased in the foyer of the Audimax and at the Unikontor store.